JosBogan/CodeTest/README.md

 * Either download the Zip or clone the repository.
 * Run `yarn && yarn init` in the project root.
 * Run `yarn start` in the project root.
+* Open your preferred browser and head to http://localhost:3000/

 # Process